 Welcome to the Yurok Language Project website!
 Our goal is to provide as much information as possible about the Yurok language, its structure and usage, and its relations to cultural and geographical setting.
 We work with the Yurok Tribe, with members of the Yurok community, and with Yurok community groups.
 Please don't hesitate to write with questions or requests.
 Wokhlew k'ee ma k'e-nuue'mow'!

-Project news (April 2013)
+Project news (February 2014)

-Both were recorded by Jean Perry.
+Thanks to students Erin Lindsay, Emil Minas, and Andrew Robinett for the technical work.
 The Yurok transcription and English translation are accessible to everybody; the audio is password-protected.